AM311/Cybersecurity_Report/home.md

 	The script, basically, starts a generic payload handler and makes it listening on the default port of the current machine for incoming connections from a `windows/meterpreter/reverse_tcp` payload, which is the one that we have injected.

  8. **"Convince" a Domain Administrator to run the executable:**
- In order to make this whole system effectively work, we need to "convince" a Domain Administrator to run the executable: doing so, we will be able to communicate to a
+ In order to make this whole system effectively work, we need to "convince" a domain administrator to run the executable: doing so, we will be able to communicate to a process (the reverse shell client) running with high-privileges (remember: all domain administrators are also local administrators), so we will be able to steal tghe

  9. dd
  10. ff